 Testing on different browsers

 Websites should be tested on all of the popular browsers to make sure they look and function the same on each one.
-This means testing the site on Chrome, Safari, Firefox, and Internet Explorer (because apparently some people still use IE).
+This means testing the site on different browsers like Chrome, Safari, Firefox, and Internet Explorer (because apparently some people still use IE).

 A huge number of your users will be accessing your website on a mobile device.
 It’s critically important to test on a variety of the most popular devices to make sure it looks good and is functional on each.
 You might find that your site works fine on iPad only to discover that it’s unusable on a smaller iPhone screen.